Sandy1630/singapore-flat-resale/README.md

 1. Ensure you have Python installed.
 2. Navigate to the project directory.
-3. Follow the steps outlined in the `flight_ticket_prediction.ipynb` notebook or run the scripts to perform data analysis, preprocessing, model training, and evaluation.
+3. Follow the steps outlined in the `Singaopre_flat_resale.ipynb` notebook or run the scripts to perform data analysis, preprocessing, model training, and evaluation.

 ## Contributing